|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 It is contemplated that the truck trailer will have 4 rear axels each with 4 of wheels so as to be rated for 4 axles X 4 wheels / axle X 5 tons per wheel = 80 tons at the rear of the truck triler.
 The truck tractor will have additional 2 load bearing axles each with 4 wheels as well as forward wheels for steering.

-During truck transport every core fuel bundle must be surrounded by a removeable transportation safety material (eg a neutron absorbing powder) that will prevent the fuel bundle going critical if the shielded transportation container is accidentally immersed in water.
-At the delivery site, where an accident involving immersion in water is no longer a threat, the transportation safety material must be removed.
+During truck transport every core fuel bundle must be surrounded by a transportation safety material (eg gadolinium) that will prevent the fuel bundle going critical if the shielded transportation container is accidentally immersed in water.

-When a new fuel bundle arrives at a reactor site it is pulled with a winch from the shielded fuel bundle transportation container mounted on the truck into an equally sloped 24 inch OD lower air lock tube located in the 1 m wide concrete shielded space between two adjacent heat exchange galleries.
+When a new fuel bundle arrives at a reactor site it is moved with a winch from the shielded fuel bundle transportation container mounted on the truck into an equally sloped 24 inch OD mobile air lock tube located in the 1 m wide concrete shielded space between two adjacent heat exchange galleries.

-An airtight bottom cap is applied to the lower air lock tube.
-This cap must be capable of supporting the weight of the fuel bundle.
+Full port ball valves are used to close the opper and lower ends of the mobile air lock tube.
+The lower valve must be capable of supporting the weight of the fuel bundle.

-The lower air lock tube is then rotated to the vertical position and is lowered onto a rail car that runs the length of two heat exchange galleries at the basement level.
-When opposite an airlock port the lower air lock tube is transferred onto another rail car that takes it to a point directly under the airlock port and its connected upper airlock tube.
-The lower airlock tube is then scissors jack lifted to form a gas seal with the upper airlock tube.
-This gas seal is possible because when the fuel bundles are being changed the primary sodium pool deck temperature is about 120 degrees C.
+The mobile air lock tube is then rotated to the vertical position and is lowered onto a rail car that runs the length of two heat exchange galleries at the basement level.
+When opposite an airlock port the lower air lock tube is transferred onto another rail car that takes it to a point directly beneath the airlock port and is then scissors jack lifted to form a gas seal with the port.
+This gas seal is possible because when the fuel bundles are being changed the primary sodium pool deck temperature is about 120 degrees C which is EPDM gasket compatible.

 Air is sucked out of the air lock and is replaced with argon.
-Then the trap door in the pool deck is opened and the new fuel bundle is lifted out of the air lock and clear of the adjacent secondary sodium pipes by the gantry crane located above the primary sodium pool space.
+Then the trap door in the pool deck is opened, the upper full port valve is openned and the new fuel bundle is lifted out of the air lock and clear of the adjacent secondary sodium pipes by the gantry crane located above the primary sodium pool space.
 The gantry crane then moves the new fuel bundle to its desired mounting position.
-The gantry crane then moves a used fuel bundle into the airlock.The pool deck trap door is then closed.
+The gantry crane then moves a used fuel bundle into the airlock.The pool deck trap door is then closed and the air lock top ball valve is closed.
 The procedure is reversed to move the used fuel bundle to the truck mounted transportation container.

 During normal reactor operation the airlock trap door is gas sealed by a rim which rests in a trough containing a low melting point metal alloy (woods metal).
 This liquid metal provides a reliable continuing air seal as long as the space over the primary sodium pool remains at atmospheric pressure.